lunduniversity/introprog-scalalib/CONTRIBUTING.md

 # Contributing to `introprog-scalalib`

-Contributions are welcome!
+Contributions from humans are welcome!

 If you contribute to this repo you implicitly agree to the terms of the open source license in this repository.
+AI-generated code is not accepted; all code must be hand-written by a human contributor.

 1. Open an **issue** and start discussing your suggestion.
 An issue can include a proposal to e.g. fix a bug, improve documentation, include a new or enhanced feature, develop a new beginner-friendly example, add a missing test, etc.